Everyone makes it sound so easy. Post a few times on Facebook, Twitter, or LinkedIn, and the traffic will pour in.

 As your follower count grows, you can slow down on following other people as the exposure from the content you share will start to earn you significant follower growth and traffic.

-Facebook is largely a pay-to-play site now.
+Facebook is largely a pay-to-play site.
 While it’s not extremely expensive, you need a few dollars a day to run Facebook ads.

 Get more followers on Instagram: